hiram64/ESRGAN-tensorflow/README.md

 #### 2. Prepare data for training
 Run train.py script.
 The main processes are :
-- Data processing : create patches of HR and LR(by downsampling HR pathces).
-These processed data can be saved in directories so that they can be recycled.
+- Data processing : create patches of HR and LR(by downsampling HR patches).
+These processed data can be saved in directories so that they can be recycled to use.

 - Pre-train with pixel-wise loss : As described in the paper, pre-training of Generator is done.
 You can set "pretrain_generator" flag to False to use an existing pre-trained checkpoint model. (training ESRGAN without pre-trained model is not supported.)